Yizhuangzhou/SeedBin/README.md

 POSIX

-The above packages are needed be installed in order to run SeedBin.
+The above packages are needed be installed in order to run SeedBin.pl.
 They can downloaded from http://www.cpan.org/.
 Please note that Statistics packages are included in the same directory of SeedBin.

 ## Cutoffs for seeding and mergeing ##
-The file named cutoff.xls must be localized at the same directory of SeedBin. it contains the cutoffs for seeding and merging.
+The file named cutoff.xls must be localized at the same directory of SeedBin.pl. it contains the cutoffs for seeding and merging.

 ## Usage ##
 The following arguments must be provided: